ncatlab/nlab-content/pages/3/8/2/1/1283/content.md

 [math.DG/0511710](http://arxiv.org/abs/math.DG/0511710).

-For the more general case a choice for these conditions that harmonizes with the conditions found for (proper) gerbes with connection by Breen & Messing in [math.AG/0106083](http://arxiv.org/abs/math.AG/0106083) has been given by Aschieri, Cantini & Jur&#269;o in
+For the more general case a choice for these conditions that harmonizes with the conditions found for (proper) gerbes with connection by Breen &amp; Messing in [math.AG/0106083](http://arxiv.org/abs/math.AG/0106083) has been given by Aschieri, Cantini &amp; Jur&ccaron;o in
 [hep-th/0312154](http://arxiv.org/abs/hep-th/0312154).

 ###Surface transport###